 This will give employers insights into exactly what the employee was doing without the employee having to defend themselves.

-An employee monitoring system is just one way to make sure everyone involved in a project—no matter where they are located in the world—is on the same page.
+An employee monitoring system like Time Doctor, is just one way to make sure everyone involved in a project—no matter where they are located in the world—is on the same page.

 2. It helps you track productivity rates